developerstribe/learn-llms/02-structured-output/README.md

 Note: I skipped an intro to LangChain, I hope it's generic usage is obvious from the example.

+## Next

+The [next course](../03-tools-and-agents/README.md) will show practical example of generating structured outputs that can be used in an application.

 ## References

 - [Ollama with LangChain](https://python.langchain.com/docs/integrations/chat/ollama/)